A career as a jewellery designer enables you to combine your creative talent and business skills with hands-on crafting ability

 You will need to show:

 It's important to be flexible and proactive in your job-seeking approach in order to become established.
-Some graduates/diplomates are offered work following degree shows, but for many it's vital to network and take advantage of any opportunities that arise.
+Some graduates are offered work following degree shows, but for many it's vital to network and take advantage of any opportunities that arise.

-Most jewellery designers are either self-employed, establishing their own workshop or studio, or freelance, working with individual makers or fashion/jewellery designers.
-They build up their own business through getting themselves and their work known.
-They can sell their designs to manufacturing companies or design and make their own jewellery for sale through craft shops and galleries.
-Self-employed jewellery designers can work on individual commissions.
+You can build up your own business through getting yourself and your work known.
+You can sell your designs to manufacturing companies or design and make your own jewellery for sale through craft shops, galleries and online retailers.

 Look for job vacancies at: